Skip to main content

 In this step, we need to use the cloud function plugin to automate the batch deployment and configuration of cloud functions.

-Add a field fn under framework.plugins, where the value of the field is a JSON object.
+Add a field fn under framework.plugins, where the value is a JSON object.

 {